 Who can participate?

-Penn State Faculty, students, and staff from every campus are welcome to participate in Climate Crossover Week (April 13-22, 2020) and celebrate the 50th anniversary of Earth Day.
+Penn State Faculty, students, and staff from every campus are welcome to participate in the Climate Crossover by committing to bringing up climate issues in their courses.

 Faculty: Add your class

-Faculty with little prep time or resources can invite a guest speaker, or allocate a class period to a student discussion structured by a set of questions that we recommend or help you adapt to your course.
+Faculty with little prep time or resources can invite a guest speaker, or allocate a class period to a discussion.

 A number of faculty are planning projects that connect their students with students in other disciplines, for example, art students helping to make interactive visualizations of data that students in science classes are working with, or bioethics classes working with law students.